auvagha-jb/JavaSockets/README.md

 <br>
 **For Linux and Mac based systems: change the DATABASE_PATH in utils.DatabaseUtil to a valid local path in any unrestricted folder.
 No further action required for windows** <br>
 Run ui.ServerApp then ui.ClientLandingScreen in that order<br>
+See the issues tab above for the details walkthrough of the program

 ## Finding your way around